three-cubed/prettypay-demo/prettypay/README.md

 To make the payment form prefill itself for speed of use:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Prettypay.open( amount, { prefill: true })`<br />
 <br>
 By default, the payment form requests the customer's postal address and email.
-If you do not wish to request this information, you can use:<br>
+If you do not wish to request this information, you can use options:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Prettypay.open( amount, { askAddress: false })`<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Prettypay.open( amount, { askEmail: false })`<br />
 <br>
 Prettypay uses £ by default, but accepts all currencies except €.
 To use a different currency instead of £ (in this example, Japanese ¥):<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Prettypay.open( amount, { currency:  `'¥'` })`<br />
 <br>
-If you wish to do so, you can, of course, use more than one option, for example:<br>
+If you wish to do so, you can, of course, use more than one option at once, for example:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Prettypay.open( amount, {`<br />
 &emsp;&emsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`currency:  '¥',`<br />
 &emsp;&emsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`prefill: true,`<br />